 Where a taxable person incurs the costs of constructing a residential building, all of the VAT incurred on the costs of such development shall be recoverable in full on the basis that the costs relate to the zero-rated first supply.
-Any future supplies of the building by that taxable person (e.g. a subsequent lease, which would be exempt from VAT after the first supply) shall be ignored for the purposes of input tax recovery.
+Any future supplies of the building by that taxable person (e.g. a subsequent lease, which would be exempt from VAT after the first supply) does not impact the developer's right to recover input tax incurred before the date of first supply.

-This means that the taxable person is not required to make any adjustments to its initial input tax recovery on the development costs under the capital assets scheme6.
+This means that the taxable person is not required to make any adjustments to its initial input tax recovery on the development costs under the capital assets scheme.